sogaiu/review-janet/README.md

   * defmacro / defmacro-
   * def / def-
   * varfn
   * var / var-

+* Check if a name made via destructuring is a built-in name.

+  The definitions that are checked include:

+  * def / def-
+  * var / var-

 Perhaps other things might be checked for eventually...